 Many pieces in her collection are designed using semiprecious gemstones shaped as donuts, rectangles or squares and beads with the knotting of fine silk thread and durable nylon thread , cordmaking and kumihimo braiding.
 While some of her pieces are one of a kind, labor of love involving many hours of design and execution.
 Others may have just five to ten knots, a zen statement, distilled to its essence like a haiku, yet still containing her signature.

 Marion is personally involved in the various aspects of her work.
 She designs and execute all her pieces including some of the dying of the silk threads.
 She selects and purchases personally all the elements included in her work such as beads and semiprecious gemstones donuts or shapes.
 Some of the gemstone shapes used in her work are designed by her and cut to her specifications.
-Her studio is in the San Francisco Bay Area.
-There she has two separate work areas, one for fiberwork, the other one for metalsmithing.
 Each piece is handmade by Marion with individual care and attention!